 You’re a new mom.
 Breastfeeding has been going great.
 You and your little one have settled into a comfy, predictable routine.
 Suddenly, your predictable little baby starts eating every 15 minutes, day and night!
 You’re exhausted, confused, and worried if your milk is drying up.
 What could be happening?

-Cluster feeding often occurs in the evening, as the baby “stores up” for a longer period of sleep at night, and also during growth spurts, when baby stimulates your body to produce more milk by nursing more often.
-For example, a baby may eat every 30 minutes between 5 pm and 10 pm, but then sleep until 3 am.
+Cluster feeding, sometimes called bunch feeding, often occurs in the evening, as the baby “stores up” for a longer period of sleep at night, and also during growth spurts, when baby stimulates your body to produce more milk by nursing more often.
+For example, a baby may cluster feed every 30 minutes between 5 pm and 10 pm, but then sleep until 3 am.
 Cluster feeding may even help your baby sleep through the night!

 Cluster feeding doesn’t mean that your milk supply is lacking, either.
 Resist the urge to supplement with formula or pump extra milk to bottle-feed after a nursing session.
 This may interfere with your body’s natural cycle of milk production.
 Do your best to ignore advice from well-meaning relatives to just give your baby a bottle of formula, or your spouse that may constantly nag you about your baby being so hungry all the time.
-Try to embrace cluster feeding, knowing your baby’s constant nursing is increasing your milk supply to meet your little one’s growing needs.
+Try to embrace cluster feeding, knowing your baby’s constant nursing is increasing your milk supply to meet your baby’s growing needs.
+The more your baby nurses, the more milk your body makes, you don't have to worry about low milk supply.
+As long as your baby is gaining weight and you notice an increasing number of wet and dirt diapers, then everything is perfectly normal.

 Although it can be exhausting, cluster feeding is biologically normal.
 Newborns, due to their rapid growth, are especially prone to cluster feeding.
 During the first few months of life, your baby’s stomach expands rapidly, and your body must constantly adjust to meet her changing nutritional needs.
 Be prepared for spurts of cluster feeding during your baby’s first three months of life.